beaverbuilder/documentation/docs/assistant/getting-started/create-account.md

 ## Sign Up

 1. Click the **Sign-Up Free** button.
-2. Complete out the registration form.
+2. Fill out the registration form.
 3. Use the request for verification you receive by email to verify your account.
 4. Click the **Verify Email Address** button to complete your registration.